Retinal blood flow imaging with combined full-field swept-source optical coherence tomography and laser Doppler holography

-We have shown that holographic OCT and LDH can be combined on one setup at no additional cost.
+We have shown that holographic OCT and LDH can be combined on one single setup.
+Axial resolution was reduced to perform blood flow imaging with OCT, but full resolution morphological images can be attained by changing the sweep pattern.
 The numerical propagation along one direction in LDH is sufficient to obtain the directional blood flow contrast, and blurs the pixel-to-pixel variations in blood flow response.
 In contrast with previous LDH demonstrations~\cite{Puyo2018}, we did not use cross-polarized light; corneal specular reflections were not found to be an issue thanks to the limited coherence length of the laser (approximately 7 mm).
 The resulting instrument preserves the key features of both imaging techniques, yielding an instrument capable of imaging both blood flow and the 3D structure of the eye fundus.
 The OCT and LDH data can be straightforwardly corrected for the same aberrations and precisely co-registered.
 One limitation for the instrument is that a factor of two is lost for the attainable temporal resolution (for a same number of images per cycle for OCT and LDH).
 The resulting temporal resolution remains however sufficient for most applications of OCT and LDH.
 For OCT, one limitation is that we do not measure the pressure directly, but instead the tissue displacement induced by it.
 Also, we observed that there can be a cumulative effect of retinal expansions in regions with nearby vessels of different types (artery/vein).
-Finally, the required fast volumetric rate places a significant constraint.
+Finally, the required fast volumetric rate places a significant constraint, and here, we were limited by the camera's on-board memory of 16 GB.
+For our frame rate and frame size, this memory allows a continuous measurement duration of about 1.1 s, which is not fully satisfying to image blood flow dynamics since it is approximately the duration of one cardiac cycle.
+To allow the measurement of several consecutive cardiac cycles, the duty cycle as well as the number images recorded for OCT and LDH series were reduced to numbers just sufficient for the functional measurements we investigated.
 One implication of the fact that retinal tissue around blood vessels matches the waveform of blood flow passing through those vessels is that OCT should be usable to measure the pulse wave propagation velocity~\cite{SpahrHillmann2015}.
 These combined imaging modalities improved our understanding of the expansion of retinal tissue induced by blood vessels' pulsation.
 We observed that the in-plane and out-of-plane curving of vessels amplifies the local retinal tissue displacement and determines whether there the local NFL-RPE thickness becomes thinner or thicker.
 OCT and LDH provide complementary information about retinal blood flow and pulsation.
 The latter can be used to calculate the resistivity index as it requires information about the offset flow value, which is known in LDH but not with OCT.
 For its part, OCT provides aberration correction, is able to evidence axial motion-induced artifacts in LDH blood flow traces, and brings a quantitative information about the tissue expansion.
 Combining these information of blood flow and vessels deformation could bring valuable information about vessels elasticity.
 Finally, although we exemplified the value of combining OCT with LDH by investigating the biomechanical effects of retinal blood flow, this combination is promising for other ophthalmic applications such as the study of neuro-vascular coupling~\cite{Hillmann2016PNAS, Garhofer2020retinal}.